Slow Cooker Chicken Pot Pie

 - Storage: Refrigerate for up to 3 days.

-- To Reheat: Reheat at 350 degrees for 10-15 minutes.
-2-4 minutes in the microwave will also work in a pinch!
-No matter what method you choose make sure the internal temp of the chicken reaches 165 degrees or more.
+- To Reheat: Reheat at 350 degrees for 10-12 minutes.
+1-2 minutes in the microwave will also work in a pinch!

 - Add the heavy cream last or it may curdle.